Arkham/ectalk/talk.md

 ---

 > This is my framework.
 There are many like it, but this one is mine.
+-- Full Metal Jacket

 ---

-But what I found is much more than a framework
+But what I learned to love is much more than a framework

 ---

-It's a frame of **mind**.
+It's a frame of **mind**

 ---